ppodgorsek/docker-robot-framework/README.md

         }
     }

+## Defining a test run ID

+When relying on Continuous Integration tools, it can be useful to define a test run ID such as the build number or branch name to avoid overwriting consecutive execution reports.

+For that purpose, the `ROBOT_TEST_RUN_ID` variable was introduced:
+* If the test run ID is empty, the reports folder will be: `${ROBOT_REPORTS_DIR}/`
+* If the test run ID was provided, the reports folder will be: `${ROBOT_REPORTS_DIR}/${ROBOT_TEST_RUN_ID}/`

+It can simply be passed during the execution, such as:

+    docker run \
+        -e ROBOT_TEST_RUN_ID="feature/branch-name" \
+        ppodgorsek/robot-framework:latest

+By default, the test run ID is empty.

 ## Upload test reports to an AWS S3 bucket

 To uplaod the test report of a test run to an S3 bucket you need to define the following environment variables: